RhysMarch/DiscordMetroBot/README.md

 This Discord bot provides Tyne and Wear Metro service updates and train times.

 - **Automatic Updates**: Fetches and summarises Metro service updates hourly from the Nexus website, posting them to a dedicated channel.
-- **Train Times**: Use the !times <station> command (or !time) to get the next upcoming train times for any Metro station.
+- **Train Times**: Use the /time <station> command to get the next upcoming train times for any Metro station.
 - **Map**: Displays a pinned map of the Metro network for quick reference.
 - The bot skips checking for updates between 1 AM and 5 AM to reduce API requests.
 - Times are deleted after 5 minutes to keep the info fresh

 ## Usage

-!time <station name/code>: Get train times for a station (e.g., !times Airport or !times APT).
+/time <station name/code>: Get train times for a station (e.g., /time Airport or /time APT).

 ## Nexus Metro API
 This bot fetches live train times directly from the Nexus Metro API.